Presilium Private Wealth LLC Purchases New Holdings in Alphabet Inc. (NASDAQ:GOOG)

 Wall Street Analyst Weigh In

 Several research analysts have recently commented on the company.
-Cowen reduced their target price on Alphabet from $135.00 to $125.00 and set an “outperform” rating on the stock in a report on Wednesday, January 11th.
-Royal Bank of Canada set a $130.00 target price on Alphabet in a report on Friday, February 3rd.
+Credit Suisse Group set a $136.00 target price on Alphabet in a report on Friday, February 3rd.
+Robert W. Baird boosted their target price on Alphabet from $120.00 to $123.00 in a report on Wednesday, April 26th.
+Jefferies Financial Group set a $125.00 target price on Alphabet in a report on Friday, February 3rd.
 The Goldman Sachs Group set a $128.00 price objective on Alphabet in a report on Friday, February 3rd.
-Deutsche Bank Aktiengesellschaft upped their price objective on Alphabet from $120.00 to $125.00 in a report on Wednesday, April 26th.
-Finally, JPMorgan Chase & Co. set a $118.00 price objective on Alphabet in a report on Thursday, February 9th.
+Finally, Oppenheimer reduced their price objective on Alphabet from $155.00 to $135.00 in a report on Monday, April 24th.
 One analyst has rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
 According to MarketBeat, Alphabet has an average rating of “Moderate Buy” and an average target price of $132.80.

 Alphabet Trading Down 1.0 %